0x88a/0x88a/README.md

 ### Hi 👋
 Welcome to my GitHub profile, my name is 0x88 and I'm an independent full-stack developer based in the United Kingdom.

 As a developer, I have a passion for making functional and simplistic interfaces alongside versatile and effecient backends; my languages of choice are Rust, Javascript and Solidity (among others).
-Outside of development, I enjoy exploring the world of art and music, photography and cooking.
+Outside of development, I enjoy fitness, music and photography.

 I'm a staunch advocate for privacy and open-source, so you can find most of my projects on my GitHub as well as on my <a href="https://0x88.dev/" target="_blank"> portfolio</a>.